LMU-MSBA/Project-Fashion-Insight/docs/proposal/business_problem_definition.md

 ## Produce Project Plan
 ### Initial Assessment of Tools (Technology) and Techniques (Analytics)
 #### Data Toolkit Items
 ###### SQL databases: data storage for customer id, sales, date purchased, item purchased, review rating, and payment method.
-Offers fast qurying capabilities
+Offers fast querying capabilities
 ###### Python for statistical analysis: data manipulation, statistical analysis, and machine learning to build our predictive model
 ###### Tableau: creating and sharing our dashboards that visualize trends, consumer behavior, and satisfaction
 ###### Data warehouses: consolidates data from multiple sources, a centralized repository
 ###### APIs: retrieve and store information from external sources
 ###### Alerts and notifications: set up to monitor metrics and inform decisions quickly
 ### Project Plan
 ###### By setting clear objectives and key results, the project aims to deliver tangible outcomes that align with Alo Yoga's strategic goals.
-The project plan takes into consideration the current state of resources and capabilities, as well as the requirements to complete the project successfully within the given timeframe.
+The project plan takes into consideration the current state of resources and capabilities, as well as the requirements to complete the project successfully within the given time frame.